andrewge8622/andrewge8622.github.io/projects/index.md

 <img src="../assets/boombox_still.PNG" alt="picture of the finished product" width="200" height="125">

 A personal boombox made with LM386 audio amps, MAX5456 logarithmic digipots, and a custom laser-cut acrylic enclosure.
+Also features a LED bar graph VU meter, and some nice lil buttons.

 ### [Heartbeat Sensor](/projects/hrsense/)